ywtech-javascript/spring2024/pages/_assignments/lab01.md

 * Your homepage links to your completed "font size adjuster" and "theme switcher" pages.
 * Everything committed to GitHub (stage, commit, and sync).

-## What to Submit
-**Please Read Carefully:** To submit Lab 1, please paste the following links into the Moodle under the Lab 1 submission section:

-1. A link to your **homepage** on GitHub pages, which should link to the "font size adjuster" and "theme switcher" tasks you completed (using relative paths).
-See <a href="https://vanwars.github.io/ywtech-javascript" target="_blank">Sarah's Homepage</a> for an example.
-    * Note that your homepage should also link to previous tutorials and classwork you have done.
-2. A link to your GitHub **code repository** (where your code files are stored).